davidkrisch/mets-interview/README.md

 This is my attempt at the Mets' Technical Assessment for Software Engineers.

+This project was built and tested with node.js v14.2.0.
+Please install that version or a newer one before proceeding with these instructions.

 Run the application by installing dependencies:
 ```
 npm install